cobuildlab/project-qa-docs/README.md

 # 2. Software Development Conventions:

-The complete list of conventions and agreements for codebases can be found in [here](https://github.com/cobuildlab/conventions)
+The complete list of conventions and agreements for code bases can be found in [here](https://github.com/cobuildlab/conventions)